 The polesitter is yet to retire from the Bahrain Grand Prix and no wins have been taken from outside the top five on the grid.
 Here’s everything you need to know about each grid slot’s history at Bahrain International Circuit!

-THE STATS IN BRIEF
+BAHRAIN GRAND PRIX GRID STATS IN BRIEF

 - Polesitter has never retired

-- 19th has had most non-finishes
+- 19th has had the most non-finishes

 - No wins from further back than 5th